 In-network professional providers have an on-call system to provide 24-hour service.
-Members who need to contact their professional provider after normal office hours should call his or her regular office number.
+Members who need to contact their professional provider after normal office hours should call the provider's regular office number.

 5.2 COORDINATED CARE AND PCP 360s